wp-plugins/wordpress-bootstrap-css/readme.txt

 Alternatively using FTP:

 1. Download the zip file using the download link to the right.
-1. Extract the contents of the file and locate the folder containing the files:
+1. Extract the contents of the file and locate the folder called 'wordpress-bootstrap-css' containing the plugin files.
 1. Upload this whole folder to your '/wp-content/plugins/' directory
 1. From the plugins page within Wordpress locate the plugin 'Wordpress Bootstrap CSS' and click Activate